Hours: Mn-Fr: 9 AM–5 PM. Sa-Sn: Closed

 Atropine eye drops are a vital medication used for various eye conditions, including uveitis and amblyopia.
 It is crucial to dilute and administer the proper dosage of atropine eye drops to ensure the best outcome for patients.
 Dilution of atropine eye drops is essential to prevent overdosing, minimize side effects, and optimize therapeutic effects.

-See also Understanding Allergy Eye Drops - Uses, Effects, and Side Effects
+See also Genteal Lubricant Eye Drops - Side Effects, Precautions, and Safety Measures

 According to the American Academy of Ophthalmology (AAO), atropine eye drops should be diluted to a concentration of 1% or lower for safe and effective use.
 Higher concentrations of atropine can lead to adverse reactions such as pupil dilation, blurred vision, increased intraocular pressure, and systemic effects like dry mouth and tachycardia.